top of page

 "EVERY SINGER IS LOOKING FOR THE VOCAL FREEDOM TO SING THE STYLES THEY LOVE WITH EASE AND SUSTAINABILITY."

 I love to teach people about their voice.
-It's exciting to help someone understand vocal technique and access their personal sound.
+It's exciting to help someone understand the vocal function and access their individual sound.
 Vocal lessons are like no other instrumental training as the function of the voice can't be seen and the instrument is affected by every part of the body and mind.

 Unfortunately there are a lot of singing techniques out there that offer quick fixes, which often result in bad habits being formed.
 I am confident that I have effective methods that won't waste your time and, if put into practise regularly will bring you great vocal success.
 I have rehabilitated students with a large variety of speech and vocal problems over the years, which gives me great joy as I once was the student looking for answers.

-Below are some of the music colleges and records labels that I have had the pleasure of working with:
+Below are some of the music colleges, management and records labels that I have had the pleasure of working with: